chulopapi/scheduler/README.md

 Acceptance Criteria:

-The following points are used to displayed key required factors used as an accepted criteria to have a succesful deployed application.

 1. When I am ready to start planning my day, the first webpage provides a displayed schedule to be used a the daily planner from 9:00AM to 5:00PM.
 The current day is displayed at the top of the calendar as requested.

 The following image shows the work day scheduler with a grayed color during the business hour times.
 It was asked to have a gray color background once the events are in the past.
 This is about 6:00PM: